adamwiechman/adamwiechman.github.io/_pages/projects.md

 > ***Question(s):***
 > 1. How does environmental, financial, and user demand uncertainty affect local infrastructure managers, within varying organizational contexts and collaborative networks, in their,
->> a. prioritization of investment strategies
+>> a. prioritization of investment strategies <br>
 >> b. participation behavior in collaborative forums pertaining to infrastructure investment
 > 2. How does the institutional design of local public infrastructure providers and interlocal collaborative forums affect,
->> a. local infrastructure system robustness to environmental, social, and funding change?
+>> a. local infrastructure system robustness to environmental, social, and funding change? <br>
 >> b. the distributional equity of infrastructure capacity across a region of coupled systems?

 <details>